qume/valheim_savegame_extract/README.md

-# valheim_savegame_extract
+# Extract portal names from a valheim savegame

-Extract portal names from a valheim xxx.db savegame file
+Just run python3 extract.py savegame.db, and the portal names will be spat out, no frills.